 Student Retreats and Workshops

-In addition to the programs listed above, Student Development & Activities, the Office of Student Group Advising and the Office of Multicultural Affairs offer the following student leadership retreats and workshops:
+In addition to the programs listed above, Community Development offers the following student leadership retreats and workshops:

 - Students of Color Leadership Retreat

 Community Development staff are available to help you plan, implement and facilitate a retreat for your club or organization.
 Retreats are beneficial to the development and success of your club.
 Common reasons for requesting a special retreat are the need to re-build the club’s mission, philosophy, constitution, and focus, and to address and resolve extensive internal challenges or conflicts.
 Contact your adviser for more information.

 Group Leadership Workshops